 This Code does not, nor is it intended to, afford the specificity or the due process rights of criminal or civil statues or procedures.
-Individuals are encouraged to discuss the offending behavior with the student involved and ask her/him to stop and/or report the violation to the School of Pharmacy Associate Dean for Student Affairs.
-The Associate Dean may also report this to the Associate Dean of Students for Case Management and Community Standards if deemed necessary.
-However, alleged offending behavior which possibly constitutes a violation of the University's Sexual Misconduct Policy will be referred to the

-Associate Dean of Students for Case Management and Community Standards or to the University's Title IX Coordinator, and the alleged conduct will be investigated and processed under the Investigation and Resolution provisions of the Sexual Misconduct Policy (University and School of Pharmacy Policies Section K).
+Individuals are encouraged to discuss the offending behavior with the student involved and ask her/him to stop and/or report the violation to the School of Pharmacy Assistant Dean for Student Affairs.
+The Assistant Dean may also report this to the Associate Dean for Inclusion and Community Standards, if deemed necessary.
+However, alleged offending behavior which possibly constitutes a violation of the University's Sexual Misconduct Policy will be referred to the Associate Dean for Inclusion and Community Standards or to the University's Title IX Coordinator, and the alleged conduct will be investigated and processed under the Investigation and Resolution provisions of the Sexual Misconduct Policy (University and School of Pharmacy Policies Section K).
 Likewise, alleged offending behavior which possibly constitutes a violation of the University's Discrimination and Non-Sexual Harassment Policy should be referred to the Associate Vice President for Student Life, and the alleged conduct will be investigated and processed under the Discrimination and Non-Sexual Harassment Policy (University Policies Section N, pg.
 53).